PATHWAYS: Art on the Minuteman Bikeway

 - Ripple by Adria Arch and the Arlington Knitting Brigade, a large-scale fiber piece transforming a group of trees with color, pattern and texture.

 - Current by Frank Vasello, an environmental sculpture constructed of natural materials gathered on site arranged in a pattern that evokes a river flowing down a hillside towards Spy Pond.

 PATHWAYS pays tribute to the rustic beauty of the Bikeway, a converted railway track that is one of the Town's treasures, a well-travelled greenspace used and enjoyed by thousands every day.
 It was originally organized as part of the celebration of the Bikeway's 25th Anniversary.
 PATHWAYS contributes to the vibrancy of the Town's newly designated Cultural District, which runs from Capitol Square in East Arlington to Arlington Center.

-PATHWAYS is curated by Arlington's Public Art Consultant Cecily Miller in collaboration with a committee of representatives from APA and ACAC: Adria Arch, Lori Berrenberg, Barbara Costa and Stephanie Marlin-Curiel.
-For more information contact Cecily at email@example.com.
+PATHWAYS is curated by Arlington's Public Art Consultant Cecily Miller in collaboration with a committee of representatives from APA and ACAC: Adria Arch, Lorri Berenberg, Barbara Costa and Stephanie Marlin-Curiel.
+For more information contact Cecily at firstname.lastname@example.org.